reyhechicero/streamcheck/README.md

 # streamcheck
-check upcoming streams with the YouTube API written in Go.
+Check upcoming streams with the YouTube API written in Go.

 # File format
 put all of your streamer's channel ID(s) in a file with this format called `id.txt`.